duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

   - Are there alternative exploits that may perform better?

-***Stealth Exploitation of Poorly Secured SSH Port*** Alerts that detect this exploit:
+***Stealth Exploitation of Poorly Secured SSH Port***

+Alerts that detect this exploit
 >Port scanning alerts
->Alerts monitoring for unauthorized access through ssh port Metric
+>Alerts monitoring for unauthorized access through ssh port

+Metric
->`WHEN sum () of http.request.bytes OVER all documents` Threshold
+>`WHEN sum () of http.request.bytes OVER all documents`

+Threshold
 >`IS ABOVE 3500 FOR THE LAST 1 minute`